sjentsch/lsjDocs/Ch11/Ch11_tTest_03.rst

 And if you mentally substitute w\ :sub:`1` = *N*\ :sub:`1` - 1 and w\ :sub:`2`
 = *N*\ :sub:`2` - 1 into this equation you get a very ugly looking formula.
 A very ugly formula that actually seems to be the “standard” way of describing the pooled standard deviation estimate.
-It’s not my favourite way of thinking about pooled standard deviations, however.
+It is not my favourite way of thinking about pooled standard deviations, however.
 I prefer to think about it like this.
 Our data set actually corresponds to a set of *N* observations which are sorted into two groups.
-So let’s use the notation *X*\ :sub:`ik` to refer to the grade received by the i-th student in the k-th tutorial group.
+So let us use the notation *X*\ :sub:`ik` to refer to the grade received by the i-th student in the k-th tutorial group.
 That is, *X*\ :sub:`11` is the grade received by the first student in Anastasia’s class, *X*\ :sub:`21` is her second student, and so on.
 And we have two separate group